We are here to answer your questions!

 - Letter of recommendation from an adult who knows your child well, for example:

-The security and wellbeing of participants is our top priority.
-IsraelNow contracts with an Israeli security company to provide security throughout the experience on the ground in Israel.
-In fact, each of our buses has a security guard on board!
+The security, health, and overall well-being of participants is our top priority.
+We work with an Israeli security company to provide security throughout the experience on the ground in Israel.
+Each of our buses travels with a security guard.

 IsraelNow trip staff is comprised of healthcare professionals and a combination of local synagogue clergy, educators, community program youth professionals and staff.
 All IsraelNow staff participate in extensive training on safety protocols, adolescent development, Israel education, and more.

 The health and safety of all participants is our highest priority.
 Each teen has the benefit of:

 - A mishpacha (family) of students with a staff member responsible for their health, safety and educational experience

 - A security guard on each bus